 I think every time we give a part of ourselves away to promotional culture, we are also giving away our standing ground as individuals in a new emerging digital society.
 The digital society can’t exist without us, the consumers and yet, we are giving that part of us away every time we fall victim to promotional culture.

-What I particularly enjoyed learning about tastes and classifications of Spotify is how Spotify provides consumers a way in which they can be their true selves, away from what promotional culture or society expects of them.
-I thought that using Spotify was a great way for someone to come out of the societal or cultural expectations of them and bring a new way to tackle promotional culture.
-As Morris says, “They primarily use automated and data-based technologies, though they also involve significant contributions from software developers, algorithm designers, and database engineers” (Morris 452).
+What I particularly enjoyed about learning about personal branding in the promotional media class I have taken is how personal branding provides consumers a way in which they can be their true selves, away from what promotional culture or society expects of them.
+I thought that personal branding was a great way for someone to come out of the societal or cultural expectations of them and bring a new way to tackle promotional culture.

-A real life example of promotional culture that I can think of is how only the people promoting Spotify can get paid when people listen to their favorite playlists and songs.
-I think it is crazy how only these people get paid in this aspect that other people have also done the work to make sure Spotify functions the way it should.
-I think the other people deserve to get paid too and that promotional culture can cause inequality amongst workers who have put in just as much, if not more effort on the app or platform.
+A real life example of promotional culture that I can think of is how only the promoters can get paid when people see a live show.
+I think it is crazy how only the promoters get paid in this aspect that other people have also done the work.
+I think the other people deserve to get paid too and that promotional culture can cause inequality amongst performers who have put in just as much, if not more effort on the live show.

 I think this is also where promotional culture can lead people in the wrong direction, especially for those who get paid when other don’t.
-Any type of platform or app, such as Spotify includes all the people getting it to function on a daily basis, not just those who are advertising it.
-Yes, it’s true that the advertisers of Spotify have “promoted” the app itself, but there are also people working behind the app, who are actually gathering more people to listen to Spotify, which is another form of advertising and promoting itself.
+Any performance, such as a live show includes all the people performing in it, not just the promoters.
+Yes, it’s true that the promoters have “promoted” the live show, but there are also people in the live show that is actually doing the “performing” and distributing the show aspect of the performance.

-Although promoters do a large portion of the job of getting people to recognize Spotify, this shouldn’t mean they deserve to be paid more.
+Although promoters do a large portion of the job of getting people to see the live show, this shouldn’t mean they deserve to be paid more.
 I think this is where I learned promotional culture can be “dangerous” and lead people to think that promoters are the most important aspect of consumer society.

-We often ignore the people who do the work backstage and contribute to the greater sense of the function of an app, because of the promoters.
-Yes, “promoting” Spotify is important, but it’s also important to have it to work/function on a daily basis so that people can continue listening to it.
+We often ignore the people who do the work backstage and contribute to the greater sense of a performance, because of the promoters.
+Yes, “promoting” a performance is important, but it’s also important to perform or create the performance.
 Promoting something doesn’t mean the work is finished, or that is all there is to it.
 We can’t promote something that isn’t there, which is why we have to appreciate the work of those who are not the promoters.

 This is the part where I disagree with promotional culture and the aspects of it.
 Promotional culture overlooks some of the people that get the job done and pays more attention to those who promote the job or the thing that is trying to be sold or noticed by consumers.
 What about the people that have actually spent the time and energy making the product?
 What about the performers who have spent an endless amount of time preparing and getting ready to perform?
 Where do they fall into?